 Step 1.
 The student shall submit his or her written grievance, on a form provided by the College, to the Program Director.
 To be considered valid, the written grievance must be submitted within thirty (30) school days after the student knew or should have known of the facts giving rise to the grievance.
 The grievance shall fully state the facts surrounding the grievance and the remedy sought by the student.
 The grievance shall be signed and dated by the student and shall incorporate a statement that the student had first followed the provision of Section II.
 Upon receipt of the written grievance, the Program Director shall a) promptly forward one copy to the Dean of Health Sciences and Athletics and b) schedule a meeting with the student to review and discuss the grievance.
 Such meeting shall be scheduled to take place on later no than the fifth (5) school day following the date the written grievance is received.
-By the end of the fifth (5) school day following the date of the meeting, the Program Director shall provide the student, staff member(s), & Dean of Health Sciences and Athletics with a written decision.
+By the end of the student, staff member(s), & Dean of Health Sciences and Athletics with a written decision.
 The written decision will terminate Step One.

 Step 2.
 If the grievance is not satisfactorily resolved at Step 1, the student may seek review of the decision to the Dean of Health Sciences and Athletics.
 The student shall provide the Dean of Health Science and Athletics with a) a copy of the written grievance, b) a copy of the Step 1 decision, c) a written request to appeal the Step 1 decision, and d) a brief statement justifying the appeal.
-The written appeal must be filed with the Dean of Health Sciences and Athletics no later than the end of the fifth (5) school day after the decision in which
+The written appeal must be filed with the Dean of Health Sciences and Athletics and Athletics be filed with the Dean of Health Sciences and Athletics are speed by the step 1 decision of Health Sciences and Athletics appeal must be filed with the Dean of Health Sciences and Athletics are speed by the step 1 decision in which sciences and Athletics are speed by the speed.